TypeStrong/grunt-ts/README.md

 true | false (default)
 ````

-Enable support for experimental ES7 decorators.
+Enable support for experimental proposed ECMAScript decorators.
 This is only available in TypeScript 1.5 and higher.

 ````javascript
 grunt.initConfig({